Instructional Design Portfolio

 Evaluation Results

-Data drawn from official Rutgers SIRS evaluations, course-level assessments, and supervisor feedback instruments across multiple cohorts.
+Data drawn from Rutgers SIRS evaluations and course-level assessment instruments across FIGS and Peer Instructor Education cohorts.

 4.89/5